-These stories, however, referred to a water spirit, not a physical monster.
-This legend was replaced by the more modern Ogopogo legend, that of a benign sea serpent which calls Okanagan Lake home.
+As European settlers learned of a spiritual creature at the lake, the legend began to take a more animal-like form.
+This legend was replaced by the more modern Ogopogo legend, that of a benign sea serpent that calls Okanagan Lake home.

 Similarities, of course, can be drawn with other lake monsters like Scotland’s famous Loch Ness Monster.

-Although descriptions differ, Ogopogo has often been described as being multi-humped and dark in color — green, brown, gray or black — and is thought to be around 20 feet long.
+Although descriptions differ, Ogopogo has often been described as being multi-humped and dark in color — green, brown, gray, or black — and is thought to be around 15 to 20 feet long.

 Interestingly, the first media report of Ogopogo preceded that of the more famous Loch Ness Monster by a good seven years.
 Roy Brown, the editor of the Vancouver Sun, published an article in 1926 about the reputed sightings of the monster.